-I’ve only been to Toronto once and while it lacks the charm of Montreal and Vancouver, it’s a nice city.
+I’ve only been to Toronto once, and while it lacks the charm of Montreal and Vancouver, it’s still a nice city.
 There are many markets here, wonderful art museums, and delicious Asian food.
 Although Toronto has a higher cost of living than most other Canadian cities, there are many free and low-cost activities here.
-This is a great city with friendly locals, funky bars, and tons of activities.
-I wouldn’t spend weeks here but days?
+This is a great metropolis with friendly locals, funky bars, and tons of activities.
+I wouldn’t spend weeks here, but days?
 Definitely.

 - Budget Hotel Prices: You can expect to spend an average of $70 USD a night for a single and around $90 USD for a double.
 If you book your stay in the fall and springtime, prices tend to be cheaper.

 - Average Cost of Food: If you are going to cook your own food, expect to pay between $50 to 75 USD per week.
 Eating out will cost you an average of $15-18 USD for an entree and drink, though at nicer restaurants it will be at least $25 USD.
 Cheap, on the go meals food costs around $7 USD.
 The super cheap eats are the hot dogs which cost between $2.50 to $3.75 USD depending on your sausage preference.

 - Transportation: Fares for public transportation is $3.00 USD for adults, and $2.50 USD for students, (the former discounted to $2.65 USD if you buy 3 or 7 tokens at a time).
 A day pass is available for $10.75 USD and a weekly pass $38.50 USD.
 Taking the shuttle from the airport will cost you $27 USD, with a 5% discount if you buy online, or a $2 student discount.
 Buy a return ticket to save money.
 To save even more, take the regular city transit bus, which will take much longer.